-- New Program - A request will be considered a New Program if it is a new service/product offering not currently provided/owned by the dPepartment/Agency agency/oOffice.
-New program requests must have a definitive tie to the County Board's approved Strategic Plan. - Expansion - A request will be considered an Expansion if it is intended to increase the level or reach of a program/service/tool currently provided/owned by the Ddepartment/aAgency/oOffice. - Replacement/Upgrade - A request will be considered a Replacement/Upgrade if it is a "1 to 1" replacement of an existing service/product currently provided/owned.
-This could be a modernization of an existing tool/product or a necessary change in the way an existing service is offered due to technical, legal, or other material changes.
-It is recognized that as technology and services evolve, many replacements bring enhancements.
-A request will still be considered a replacement if the request is intended primarily as a replacementsubstitution for the existing service/product. - Cyclical -Replacements - In accordance with budget submittal policies, dDepartments/aAgencies/oOffices are required to identify cyclical replacement of large cost items/processes.
+In accordance with budget submittal policies, departments/agencies/offices are required to identify cyclical replacement of large cost items/processes.
 However, unless these items represent an expansion or an enhancement as defined above, no new program request is required.
-Departments/agencies/offices are required to provide a five (5) year replacement plan. - 2.3 Department/agency/office New, or Expanded Expansion, and Replacement/Upgrade Program Requests will be accepted.
+Departments/agencies/offices are required to provide a five (5) year replacement plan.

+- 2.3 Department/agency/office New Expansion, and Replacement/Upgrade Program Requests will be accepted.
 They must be accompanied by an adequate justification and be included in the budget request as a separate package.
-FAS will provide budget instructions with detail on the New, Expansion, and Replacement/Upgrade or Expanded Program Request package.
+FAS will provide budget instructions with detail on the New, Expansion, and Replacement/Upgrade Program Request package.
 All requests will be included in the budget document, but only those that fulfill the required elements of the request package will be presented during the budget hearings for consideration.
 The quantifiable or qualitative results or outcomes that will result from the new or expanded program must be included in the request package and will be reported upon to the County Board, both upon approval and after a reasonable timeframe to ensure the outcome was achieved.
-These outcomes must be measured and reported for FY20221 and going forward. - 2.4 Board Member requests will not be accepted.
-Instead, Board Members are encouraged to should make a request to the appropriate standing committee for consideration of a new initiative, as indicated in the County Board Rules of Order and Operational Procedures. - 2.5_Department/Agency/Office Heads must_will_review each vacant position in their department during bthe_budget development and throughout the fiscal year with regard to each position's importance to the department and any alternative to refilling the vacant position.
-Any funded position that is vacant for twelve months will automatically be eliminated, unless approved by the Board with the budget. - 2.52.6 The increase in the wage tables that establish non-union wages and salaries by grade shall be increased by the Consumer Price Index (CPI) or one half the budgeted pay increase, whichever is lower.
-A formal study will be conducted every five years to normalize the table, if necessary. - 2.62.7 As outlined in the Strategic Plan, Staff will consistently consider and present options to advance energy and environmental stewardship (e.g., vehicle fleet, solar, wind, energy retrofits, etc.). - 2.72.8 Personnel Services Costs: - 2.7.1 The County shall maintain compensation packages that are sufficient to attract and retain quality employees. - 2.7.2 The percentage increase in salaries included in the budget for non-union personnel will be considered by the Finance and Administrative Committee prior to final balancing of the recommended budget. - 2.7.3 Consolidation, centralized services, shared services, or other productivity-enhancing alternatives to County personnel must be reviewed and considered by departments and offices as a means of cost savings before filling a vacancy or requesting a new position.
+These outcomes must be measured and reported for FY2022 and going forward. - 2.4 Board Member requests will not be accepted.
+Board Members should make a request to the appropriate standing committee for consideration of a new initiative, as indicated in the County Board Rules of Order and Operational Procedures.
+These requests should be vetted through standing committees sufficiently before the preparation of the budget to allow staff time for inclusion. - 2.5 Department/Agency/Office Heads will review each vacant position in their department during budget development and throughout the fiscal year with regard to each position's importance to the department and any alternative to refilling the vacant position.
+Any funded position that is vacant for twelve months will automatically be eliminated during budget preparation, unless approved by the Board during budget hearings upon presentation of justification. - 2.6 The increase in the wage tables that establish non-union wages and salaries by grade shall be increased by the Consumer Price Index (CPI) or one half the budgeted pay increase, whichever is lower.
+A formal study will be conducted every five years to normalize the table, if necessary. - 2.7 The increase in salaries or wages of County employees will not be less than the Consumer Price Index used for PTELL purposes for this budget year, with a goal percentage increase within the range of increases used within the last five years. - 2.8 The budget preparation of all departments/agencies/offices will be synchronized as much as possible to align with the County budget preparation process. - 2.9 As outlined in the Strategic Plan, Staff will consistently consider and present options to advance energy and environmental stewardship (e.g., vehicle fleet, solar, wind, energy retrofits, etc.).

+2.10 Personnel Services Costs:

+- 2.10.1 The County shall maintain compensation packages that are sufficient to attract and retain quality employees. - 2.10.2 The percentage increase in salaries included in the budget for non-union personnel will be considered by the Finance and Administrative Committee prior to final balancing of the recommended budget. - 2.10.3 Consolidation, centralized services, shared services, or other productivity-enhancing alternatives to County personnel must be reviewed and considered by departments and offices as a means of cost savings before filling a vacancy or requesting a new position.
 Human Resources, Finance and Administrative Services, and the County Administrator's Office will review the options considered.

-2.8 Revenues:
+2.11 Revenues: